 Keep your heart open to your own message that your latissimus dorsi brings.

 Remember to breathe deeply as you melt farther down into the tight and sore spot.
-If the pressure of your body becomes too great so to cause too much pain that you cannot breathe deeply and evenly, ease up on the back stretch or side stretch, or the pressure on the foam roller.
+If the pressure of your body becomes too great to cause too much pain that you cannot breathe deeply and evenly, ease up on the back stretch or side stretch, or the pressure on the foam roller.

 The deep breathing tells your body all is well and you are relaxed.
 As long are you continue to deeply breathe, your tight muscle will eventually release and let go.